patahili/RunningDocs/Benchmarking - Restructured.md

 ## Executive Summary

-**The issue isn't just performance—it's the narrative.
-Windows NPU leads Apple 45 TOPS to 38, but perception lags reality.
-Strategic benchmarking will prove what we already know and position Windows as the AI platform of choice.**
+**Windows delivers superior NPUs (45 TOPS vs Apple's 38) and unmatched GPU diversity, yet Apple remains the preferred platform for AI development.
+The gap isn't technical capability—it's developer trust and perception.
+Strategic benchmarking transforms our silicon advantages into market confidence, establishing Windows as the platform where AI innovation thrives.**

 ### Why It Matters Now
 - Windows NPU leads with 45 TOPS vs Apple M4's 38 TOPS—but perception lags behind reality
 - Windows supports diverse silicon (Intel, AMD, Qualcomm) vs Apple's single architecture—but fragmentation creates developer confusion and inconsistent implementation
 - MLPerf Client 1.5 and UL Procyon CV 2.0 launching Q4 2024—window to prove Windows AI superiority

-### What We Propose
+### What We Propose to Start with as P0
 1. **Procyon AI CV 2.0**: 5 vision models across Intel PTL, AMD GRG, QC CAS (~45 TOPS) targeting ≥5% NPU advantage over Apple M4
-2. **MLPerf Client 1.5**: 2 language models with hero device GPU score beating Apple M4 MacBook Air
+2. **MLPerf Client 1.5**: 2 language models via dual GPU+NPU paths - hero GPU device beats Apple M4, NPU demonstrates execution diversity
 3. **Dual Execution Strategy**: Native + WinML validation paths with AITK + Olive toolchain integration for reproducibility

+**Timeline**: Original target was Ignite 11/21, but execution is likely to slip by a few weeks given the challenges in resourcing the workstream and the long runway to go.
+The hope is to complete the enablement by end of calendar '25.

 ### How We'll Measure Success
 | Metric | Target | Timeline |